»Cultural Landscapes & Urban Resilience«

 Acquire an interdisciplinary and transcultural perspective for an integrated urban design approach

-Next to the building related knowledge about vulnerability and preventive or adaptive measures among architects and engineers the process and acceptance of it is dependant from cultural values as well.
+Next to the building-related knowledge about vulnerability and preventive or adaptive measures among architects and engineers, the process and acceptance of it is dependant from cultural values as well.
 The overarching topic of urban resilience therefore can be treated with a transcultural perspective, as a cultural landscape understood as an environment that is created by humans in relation to their natural surroundings with today’s expectations to construct resilient structures and communities.
 The process of change that forms the cultural landscapes for urban resilience requires an interdisciplinary approach that is taking diverse aspects for building schemes and planning processes into account.
 In this course, you will learn how to develop such an integrated urban design approach.